kmineshima/JDTB-logic/README.md

 ## Citation
 If you use this data in any published research, please cite the following:

+- Ai Kubota, Takuma Sato, Takayuki Amamoto, Ryota Akiyoshi, and Koji Mineshima.
+2024.
+[Annotation of Japanese Discourse Relations Focusing on Concessive Inferences](https://aclanthology.org/2024.lrec-main.109/).
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pages 1215–1224.

 ```
 @inproceedings{kubota-etal-2024-annotation-japanese,
     title = "Annotation of {J}apanese Discourse Relations Focusing on Concessive Inferences",